yarenbayirr/yarenbayirr/README.md

 Hi 👋 My name is Yaren Bayir
 ============================

-Software Developer and MsC Architect
+Software Developer and MsC Construction Architect
 -------------------------------------------

-I started my career as a Software Developer.
+I have transitioned into a software developer role.
 Currently I improve myself as a Frontend Developer.
 With the help of my design skills coming from architectural background, I would like to make people's life simple.

 * 🌍  I'm based in Istanbul
 * ⚡  I was an architect designing experience, now I am a developer still designing experience.